MatthewRamsey/react-remock/README.md

 [![NPM](https://nodei.co/npm/react-remock.png?downloads=true&stars=true)](https://nodei.co/npm/react-remock/)

-JFYI: You can mock any React Component, rendered anywhere, and for the any reason.
+JFYI: You can mock any React Component, rendered anywhere, and for any reason.

 This is like proxyquire, or jest.mock.
 Not for node.js, but for React.
 Pure React Dependency Injection.
 >Every time you can NOT "story" something due to complexity.